shashfrankenstien/iheart-cli/README.md

 ## Dependencies

-This project does not implement a player.
+This project does not implement an audio player.
 It uses VLC for cross platform audio playback.
 It can be installed from the [VLC website](https://www.videolan.org)

 ## Installation/Usage